 Microsoft Excel can be a fairly straightforward and low-cost way to create work schedules for employees, but it can’t optimize your schedule and scheduling processes to help your business grow.

-Using an employee scheduling software for scheduling people can save you significant time and labor costs while also improving employee productivity and morale.
+Using a workforce management software for scheduling people can save you significant time and labor costs while also improving employee productivity and morale.

 Some of the features found only include employee scheduling software include: